AdityaSingh17/CryptoMailer/README.md

 Encryption and decryption are done with the help of **Keyword Cipher** algorithm.

-**NOTE:** Make sure to allow less secure app access for the Gmail account(s) that will be used to send/receive emails through this package.

-Provide less secure app access from [here](https://myaccount.google.com/lesssecureapps).
+## Research Paper Publication Details

+Paper number 11, Volume 9, Issue 7, July 2020 edition of [International Journal of Innovative Research in Science, Engineering and Technology](http://www.ijirset.com/volume-9-issue-7.html).

+Direct link to the research paper: http://www.ijirset.com/upload/2020/july/11_The.PDF

-## Package Details
+## PyPI Package Details

-PyPI link to package: https://pypi.org/project/cryptomailer/
+PyPI link to the package: https://pypi.org/project/cryptomailer/

 ### Directory Structure: